-The George Washington University and the Foggy Bottom area are located in this quadrant.
+The George Washington University and the Foggy Bottom-area are located in this quadrant.
 Other places to explore in this quadrant include Georgetown, Dupont Circle, the U Street corridor, and Woodley Park and Adams Morgan neighborhoods.
 As the largest quadrant, all Metro lines serve various parts of the Northwest quadrant except notably Georgetown, which is primarily accessible via the Circulator or Metrobus.

-Other areas of note to become familiar with are popular locations to live in Northern Virginia or Southern Maryland.
+Other areas of note to become familiar with, are popular locations to live in Northern Virginia or Southern Maryland due to the less expensive cost of housing outside of the District.

-Northern Arlington, Virginia
+• Northern Arlington, Virginia

 Accessible via the Metro Orange Line, Northern Arlington has a number of neighborhoods that attract students and young professionals.
+Some of the popular neighbourhoods include, but arenot limited to, Court House, Clarendon, and Ballston.
+Housing ranges widely from high-rises to more residential properties.
 Being in a less urban setting allows for immediate access to grocery, home improvement, and other retail store chains.

-Southern Arlington, Virginia
+• Southern Arlington, Virginia

-Accessible via the Metro Blue Line, Southern Arlington also has a number of studentfavorite neighborhoods such as Crystal City or Pentagon City.
-There are also a great deal of chain retail outlets in the immediate area as well as grocery, home improvement, and other lifestyle needs.
+Accessible via the Metro Blue Line, Southern Arlington also has a number of student favorite neighborhoods such as Crystal City or Pentagon City.
+Housing tends to be of the high-rise and apartment type, although many residential properties do exist.
+Features of this area include the Pentagon, Pentagon City Shopping Center, and the Crystal City Shops.
+There is also a great deal of chain retail outlets in the immediate area as well as for grocery, home improvement, and other lifestyle needs.

-Alexandria, Virginia
+• Alexandria, Virginia

 Alexandria is home to D.C. transplants as well as established D.C. families.
-A betterknown area in Alexandria is Old Town, a restored colonial area with shops and restaurants.
+A better known area in Alexandria is Old Town, a restored colonial area with shops and restaurants.
+However, Alexandria does provide a wide range of housing options as well as a wide range of cost of housing depending on the location.
 Alexandria is accessible by both the Metro Blue and Yellow lines, making it easy to commute in and out of the District via public transportation.